12 Resistance Band Back Exercises | Banded Back Workout at Home

 Start on all fours with the band looped around your left foot and right hand.
 Keeping your back slightly arched, lift your hand and foot as high as possible, stretching the band taut underneath your body.
 Feel the contraction all along your back and hold for a moment before returning to the starting position.
 Repeat on both sides.

-If you enjoyed these resistance band back exercises, be sure to try out our other resistance band workouts, and see our full range of products here.
+We hope you enjoyed these resistance band back exercises.
+Please visit our blog to see more banded workouts and you can see our full range of resistance band products here.

-Subscribe to our Instagram and YouTube channels for banded exercises videos like this back workout:
+Subscribe to our Instagram and YouTube channels for exercise videos like this glute band workout:

 Shopping Cart